 Even broke, cheap stereotypical Israeli men buy their serious girlfriends jewelry on anniversaries, birthdays, holidays, and when defining the relationship.
 He should definitely give you something to wear when you are invited to a holiday at his parents’.
 If your male friend hasn’t bought you anything, he is a booty call trying to lock you down without being locked down himself.
 Americans should see this as a red flag for a “green card hoe”.

 If you are a darker skinned person you should also have gold (or plated/filled) bangle bracelets.
-As a general rule, a woman over 30 should wear three.
+As a general rule, a woman over 30 should wear at least three.
 At least one of them should be a very nice filigree bangle of the “old school” Turkish style.
 A young American (incl. all the Americas) woman should wear a set of seven thin bangles.
 This is called a “seminario” set, a gift that is given at your coming out party, quinceanera, or debutante ball.
 If your parents are Catholic or devout Christians, this should be a tri-color set if you can find one that fits your tastes and burdget.
 It doesn’t matter if you didn’t have one of those rites of passage.
 You should look like you did.
 The reason why is that every girl here whose parents love them has a bat mitzvah.
 You should look like you had the Christian or hey, Pagan equivalent.
 It means your parents will be involved in your mate choices, so you are less likely to be exploited.

 The best place to buy quality gold filled jewelry that I’ve found is the Rego stand.
 You can find them in the mall.
 They make gold filled replicas of the same sort of jewelry you find in solid gold.
 The best places to buy solid gold jewelry in modern designs is from Russian artisans.
 They are usually found in the “merchant district” of whatever town you’re in.
 If you prefer a more old school Turkish look, then go straight to the Turkish jewelers.
 Mind that a good heavy gold plated over 925 sterling silver or gold filled piece in the old Turkish filigree style gets almost the same respect as the same in solid gold.
 Because the good Turkish filigree is hard to find, the next best is Indian wedding bangles.
 Some are made to imitate the Turkish style, and are pretty good.
 It’s just that they’re going to be gold over brass instead of gold over silver.
 Avoid “laser cut” generic type styles even though you see other women wearing them.
 Your ethnic piece should look like it was carefully made from soldering wire, or using the lost wax method.